TERMS AND CONDITIONS OF USE

 Online Platform for Voluntary Cancellation of certified emissions reductions

-Please be advised that these Terms and Conditions contain provisions that govern how your claims are resolved (see the Disclaimer of warranties, limitation of liability and immunities; Indemnity and release; and Legal Disputes provisions below).
+Please be advised that these terms and conditions of use contain provisions that govern how your claims are resolved (see the disclaimer of warranties, limitation of liability and immunities; indemnity and release; and legal disputes provisions below).
 This includes that, in the event of a dispute that cannot be resolved through amicable settlement, you agree to resolve the dispute exclusively by submitting the claim to binding and final arbitration.

 Return to top

 These terms and conditions of use (Terms and Conditions) set out the complete terms and conditions on which the secretariat to the United Nations Framework Convention on Climate Change and its Kyoto Protocol, Platz der Vereinten Nationen 1, 53113 Bonn, Germany (UNFCCC secretariat, we, us or our) provides access and use of this website and services (Online Platform) to you.